tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 Rock Hudson: "Tell me about your job.
 Must be... very exciting working with all them colors... and fabrics, yaknaw?"

-\[He takes a drink from a glass with his pinky in the air as the woman he was flirting with looks on in concern.]
+<u>[He takes a drink from a glass with his pinky in the air as the woman he was flirting with looks on in concern.]</u>

 </clip>
 </compare>